 Listen to the podcast here:

-He talks about the difference between Title II, III, and IV, and some of the evolution that has happened over time.
-He then dives further into Title III, which used to be the ‘ugly stepchild.’
+He talks about the difference between SEC Title II, III, and IV, and some of the evolution that has happened over time.
+He then dives further into SEC Title III crowdfunding, which used to be the ‘ugly stepchild.’
 Previously, this title was highly restrictive, both for investors and for broker-dealers.
 These restrictions meant that not only was there very little money to be made for brokers but that investors steered clear of it.
 Mark walks us through the Title III changes and how by increasing the deal size for the brokers and the investment size for investors, it is going to transform the title completely.
 The revisions have eliminated glaring inconsistencies while increasing accessibility to different kinds of investors.
 Mark also sheds light on other SEC changes, some of the drawbacks of starting a funding portal, and future Title III changes we can expect to see.
 Be sure to tune in today!

 Key Points From This Episode: